Ghost Boys: Production

 Rhodes drew heavily from real life instances of violence against black children, such as the cases of Tamir Rice and Emmett Till.
 In an interview, Rhodes revealed that she would have to stop writing for months at a time due to the emotional process of writing Ghost Boys.

 Reception

 The novel was praised upon its release, with Kirkus Reviews labelling it a "timely, challenging book that is worthy of a read, further discussion and action".
-It was awarded the 2019 Walter Award, Younger Readers Category by the nonprofit We Need Diverse Books, who donated 2000 copies of the book to US schools with limited budgets.
+It was awarded the 2019 Walter Dean Meyers Award, Younger Readers Category by the nonprofit We Need Diverse Books, who donated 2000 copies of the book to US schools with limited budgets.
 It was a New York Times bestseller and, according to one report, has won "at least 30 awards".

 Following the Black Lives Matter protests of 2020, there was renewed interest in a book that explored issues of racism and police violence.

 In February 2022, Ghost Boys was translated into Persian for sale in Iran.

+In 2026, a graphic novel adaption illustrated by Setor Fiadzigbey was published by Hachette.